Simonceeno/tribute-page-pino-daniele/README.md

 This is a responsive tribute page about neapolitan musician, composer and singer **Pino Daniele**.

-FUNFACT: It was the first project I made in HTML and CSS ever.
+*FUNFACT*: It was the first project I made in HTML and CSS ever.

 Go visit the preview of the project here: